vitordeoliveira/RustBook/chapter_19/README.md

 - Macros: ways to define code that defines more code at compile time

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!

+## Unsafe Superpowers

+To switch to unsafe Rust, use the unsafe keyword and then start a new block that holds the unsafe code.
+You can take five actions in unsafe Rust that you can’t in safe Rust, which we call unsafe superpowers.
+Those superpowers include the ability to:

+- Dereference a raw pointer
+- Call an unsafe function or method
+- Access or modify a mutable static variable
+- Implement an unsafe traits
+- Access fields of unions